Do I Take Ashwagandha in the Morning or Night?

 Ashwagandha is an excellent herb that has tons of health benefits that are actually science-backed.
 Ayurvedic classical texts, animal studies, and clinical studies describe Ashwagandha as a safe and effective adaptogen.

 Certain foods and supplements give better-intended results if you pay attention to the time you’re taking them.

-Most people are in the dilemma of when to take ashwagandha to gain maximum benefits.
-So the best time of day to ashwagandha is both in the morning and at night.
+Most people are in the dilemma of what is the best time to take ashwagandha to gain maximum benefits.
+So the best time of day to take ashwagandha is both in the morning and at night.